SaiM1710/troy-banks-audit/README.md

 # 🗄️ Updating the field schema
 ### If you want to extract additional fields:

-* Add the field to BILL_SCHEMA in gemini_client.py
+* Add the field to BILL_SCHEMA in llm_parser.py
 * Add the field to the prompt in the same file
 * Add the field to ALL_FIELDS in validate_and_clean
 * Update save_bill_to_db in db_handler.py to handle the new field
 * Add a column to the bills table in create_db.py (existing databases need a migration via ALTER TABLE)

 # 🗄️ Backups
-The entire database is one file: troybanks_bills.db.
+The entire database is one file: troy_banks_ralational.db.
 Copy it to back up; restore by replacing the file.
 SQLite handles the rest.

 # 🗄️ MCP Server
 Use claude as the Assistant for MCP server where the user can interact with the Database without knowing how to write SQL